 Create your messages a stand-alone note, your recipients have a lot of emails and likely won’t remember the chains of events leading up to your email.

 Don’t shoot from the lip

-Give your message some thoughtful consideration before sending.
+Give your message some thoughtful consideration before sending it.

 Don’t overuse exclamation points

 Punctuation isn’t really going to impact them.
 Work emails should be seen as ‘professional’.
 Don’t use an exclamation point when writing a highly professional email, overusing exclamation points can also be seen as unprofessional.

 “The basic idea of email has remained essentially unchanged since the first networked message was sent in 1971.
 And while email is great for one-on-one, formal correspondence, there are far better tools for collaboration.”

 Email is the most widely used tool for business communication in the workplace.
 Poorly written, unclear, misleading or ineffective emails can cause a loss of time and productivity, but can also harm one’s reputation by leaving a poor impression on the reader.

 Email now takes up a significant portion of our workday.
 It creates some challenges for writers, miscommunication can easily occur when people have different expectations about messages that they send and receive.